Aftermath of World War II: Economic aftermath

 By the end of the war, the European economy had collapsed with some 70% of its industrial infrastructure destroyed.
 The property damage in the Soviet Union consisted of complete or partial destruction of 1,710 cities and towns, 70,000 villages/hamlets, and 31,850 industrial establishments.
 The strength of the economic recovery following the war varied throughout the world, though in general, it was quite robust, particularly in the United States.

 In Europe, West Germany, after having continued to decline economically during the first years of the Allied occupation, later experienced a remarkable recovery, and had by the end of the 1950s doubled production from its pre-war levels.
 Italy came out of the war in poor economic condition, but by the 1950s, the Italian economy was marked by stability and high growth.
 France rebounded quickly and enjoyed rapid economic growth and modernisation under the Monnet Plan.
-The UK, by contrast, was in a state of economic ruin after the war and continued to experience relative economic decline for decades to follow.
+The United Kingdom, by contrast, was in a state of economic ruin after the war and continued to experience relative economic decline for decades to follow.